 - history and philosophy of cognitive science – AI vs cybernetics

 All lines of my work share the leitmotif of evolutionary naturalism, broadly construed.
-These strands converge in my habilitation project (that peculiar Germanic ‘second PhD’) on Environments of Intelligence, which was mostly funded through an FWF Erwin Schrödinger Fellowship at MCTS, Technical University of Munich (summary).
-These lines are continued in my current work in the Philosophy of Computing Group at Warsaw University of Technology.
+These strands converge in my habilitation project on Environments of Intelligence, which was funded through an FWF Erwin Schrödinger Fellowship at MCTS, Technical University of Munich.
+I am continuing along those lines in my current work with the Philosophy of Computing Group at Warsaw University of Technology.

-A thoroughly revised and edited version of my habilitation thesis has been published by Routledge, London, in the “History and Philosophy of Technoscience” series, edited by Alfred Nordmann.
-An Open Access version funded by the Austrian Science Fund (FWF) is available here.
+A thoroughly revised and edited version of my habilitation thesis has been published by Routledge in the “History and Philosophy of Technoscience” series, edited by Alfred Nordmann.
+An Open Access version supported by the Austrian Science Fund (FWF) is available here.
 I have a new book, titled Organic Forms and the Adaptive Mind, under contract in the same series.